Rachel Lloyd (chemist): University of Nebraska

-In 1887, the University of Nebraska offered Lloyd an appointment as associate professor of analytical chemistry to join the departmental chair, Hudson Henry Nicholson as the second person in the new Chemistry Department.
-Lloyd encouraged both young men and young women to enroll and during Lloyd's tenure, the Nebraska section of the American Chemical Society had more women participants than any other section.
+In 1887, the University of Nebraska offered Lloyd an appointment as associate professor of analytical chemistry to join the departmental chair, Hudson Henry Nicholson, as the second person in the new chemistry department.
+Lloyd encouraged both young men and young women to enroll in the program, and during her tenure, the Nebraska section of the American Chemical Society had more women participants than any other section.
 Between 1888 and 1915, 10 of the 46 chemistry students were women.

 Lloyd's scientific impact was based on her pioneering studies of sugars in sugar beets, using analytical techniques such as the saccharometer at the Nebraska Agricultural Experiment Stations.
 Lloyd's studies made use of test plots of sugar beets in various parts of Nebraska.
 Her scientific reports on sugar production in sugar beets first appeared in 1890, helping establish the economic viability of sugar beet farming in the latter part of the 19th century, critical to Nebraska farmers.
 According to Lindblom, production of sugar in Nebraska increased from 736,000 pounds to 8,378,000 pounds in just 5 years.
 The findings of Lloyd and Nicholson's work resulted in investors opening up the third sugar refinery in the United States in Nebraska.
 It was also the first refinery in the Midwest.

-Lloyd rose to full professor in 1888 and was promoted to the head of the department in 1892 while Nicholson was in Europe.
+Lloyd became a full professor in 1888 and was promoted to the head of the department in 1892 while Nicholson was in Europe.
 However, that summer, she was afflicted with partial paralysis.
 She continued to teach until 1894, when she resigned due to ill health.
 After her death, Acting Chancellor Charles E. Bessey said in a memorial lecture at the University of Nebraska, "She was not only an eminent chemist, she was a great teacher, and more than that, she was the beloved advisor and counselor of students".
 This is further supported by her involvement in the Camera Club and the Scientific Club, through which she connected with students.